webMath/algesurf/parametric-equations/readme.md

 ## Road Map

+* 2015-02-14 ~ Add start with random equation and material
+* 2015-02-14 ~ Add wireframe, face and vertex helpers
+* 2015-02-14 ~ Add background radio buttons
+* 2015-02-14 ~ Add light controls
+* 2015-02-14 ~ Add material editor
+* 2015-02-14 ~ Add display of the equation
+* 2015-02-14 ~ Add the Jurgen Meier sources
+* 2015-02-14 Add finder page: lists all the files in compacts single screen with small iframe preview
-* Permalinks for equation files and materials
+* 2014 Permalinks for equation files and materials
-* Save changes back to HTML file
+* 2014 Save changes back to HTML/JSON file
-* Improve handling and cataloguing of materials
-* Add categories to each equation file
+* 2014 Add categories to each equation file